-Our QinetiQ US Business operate in a highly regulated environment and have numerous dealings with governmental agencies.
+Our QinetiQ US Businesses operate in a highly regulated environment and has numerous dealings with US governmental agencies.
+We have entered into FOCI mitigation arrangements with the US Department of Defense that regulates QinetiQ's ownership, management and operation of the QinetiQ US business.
 We comply with regulatory and reporting requirements at the federal, state and local levels of government.
 On a regular basis, we are required to record, compile, maintain and submit substantial information to these governmental agencies.
 All employees who prepare or submit information to US governmental agencies are required to do so diligently and with the highest degree of accuracy and integrity.